Strengthening Maritime Ties: Indian Navy and Saudi Arabian Navy Collaborate in 'PASSEX Exercise'

 A Dynamic Display of Naval Expertise

-The 'PASSEX Exercise' witnessed the Indian Navy's INS Chennai and the Royal Saudi Navy Ship HMS Al Jubail coming together in a seamless orchestration of tactical manoeuvres, astute seamanship, and precise communication exercises.
+The 'PASSEX Exercise' witnessed the Indian Navy's INS Chennai and the Royal Saudi Navy Ship HMS Al Jubail coming together in a seamless orchestration of tactical maneuvers, astute seamanship, and precise communication exercises.
 These intricately planned actions showcased the maritime forces' ability to collaborate effectively and respond cohesively to complex scenarios.
+The exercise included various drills such as:

 Fostering Interdependence and Operational Synergy